trandobulo/test-task-web3/README.md

 ## Installation

-1.Clone the repo then run
+1. Clone the repo then run

 ```bash
 $ npm install